jckleiner/config/dotfiles/config/karabiner/README.md

   * brew install --cask keycastr

 ### Shortcuts for opening programs
 I use fn because it is considered a "modifier key" in KE and will not clash with other shortcuts from other apps.
-  * TODO fn + p -> Preferences
-  * TODO fn + s -> System Preferences
+As far as I know a regular key like f18 can't be used as a modifier key.
+  * Double tap left CTRL -> Iterm2
   * fn + c -> VsCode
   * fn + b -> Browser
   * fn + f -> Finder